Pratcode/hnclient/readme.md

 ## Known issues

-1. Its been hard to parse paragraf tags comming from api, i have used django template filters and other things to make it parse, but i don't know yet what more can be done.
+1. It's been hard to parse paragraph tags coming from API, I have used Django template filters and other things to make it parse, but I don't know yet what more can be done.

-2. UI is still not perfect since i didn't used much of frontend technologies, and my lack of knowledge this portion.
+2. UI is still not perfect since I didn't use much of frontend technologies, and my lack of knowledge in this portion.

-3. Redis cache only helps in lastest posts, we have to still have to request server in case of getting perticular post.
+3. Redis cache only helps in latest posts, we have to still have to request server in case of getting particular post.